 With regard to map interactions, the UIs will provide the ability to undo/redo recent changes.

+Digitization Support: UI support for an end-user digitizing additional nodes, links, or subcatchments.

+Identification Support: UI support for an end-user interactively identifying map attributes at a given point, such as elevation values from a DEM layer.

+In addition, the UIs will expose the full suite of QGIS libraries so that a plug-in or script developer can create additional tools for advanced GIS interaction.

 General Settings Editing

 The UIs will provide a means for editing general settings for the model such as the title, options, report and file settings, etc. Complete details of these options are listed in Appendix A. With regard to editing tables, the UIs will provide the ability to undo/redo recent changes.